mannd/QTc/README.markdown

     let qtcCalculatorLongName = qtcCalculator.longName // longName = "Bazett"
     let qtcCalculatorShorName = qtcCalculator.shortName // shortName = "QTcBZT"
 	let qtcCalculatorReference = qtcCalculator.reference // reference = full literature reference of the formula
+	let qtcCalculatorNotes = qtcCalculator.notes // notes = "Oldest, most common formula, but inaccurate at extremes of heart rate" let qtcCalculatorClassification = qtcCalculator.classification // classification = .power
+	// "this is the type of mathematical equation: .power, .linear, .exponential, etc.

+## Other formulas
+Predictive formulas (i.e. formulas that predict the QT based on the RR interval) are also included.
+These formulas have a /qtp/ prefix, e.g. .qtpBdl for the Boudoulas formula (QTpBDL).
+More complex QTc and QTp formulas that use sex and age in addition to the usual QT and RR parameters are also included.
+For example:

+	let qtpBdl = QTc.qtpCalculator(formula: .qtpBdl)
+	let qtpInSec = qtpBdl.calculate(rrInSec: 77, sex: .male, age: 0)

+Note that in this case the formula uses sex but not age.
+However both age and sex are included as parameters for all these "complex" QTc or QTp formulas.

 ## Errors
 None of the functions throw exceptions.
 However, some QTc formulas have the potential for division by zero or performing fractional power operations on negative numbers.
 Parameters are not checked for these problematic inputs.
 Division by zero (generally if the RR interval is zero) will result in the value Double.infinity, and zero divided by itself (generally if the QT and RR are both zero) or a fractional root of a negative number (if the RR is negative) will result in Double.nan.
 Thus if input parameters are not checked for sanity, it is necessary to check results as follows: